silvidelgadillo/sprint-4-project/p1_mlapi.md

 ### [Optional] Batch processing

 Replace current model behavior to process the jobs in batches.
 Check if that improves the numbers when doing stress testing.
+GPU needed, otherwise behavior won't change.

 ## Part 3 - Getting feedback from users